UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The right of rescission allows consumers to cancel a utility agreement if they discover hidden fees, find a better rate, or want a greener option.

-Guide to using an energy rescission period: check timeline and cancel in writing.
+A guide to using an energy rescission period by checking the timeline and canceling in writing.

 Utilize your energy contract’s rescission period to back out of bad deals by checking the deadline and canceling in writing.

 Navigating the deregulated utility market doesn’t have to feel like walking a tightrope without a net.
 Rescission periods for energy are powerful consumer protection tools that give you a vital second chance to make the right choice for your wallet and the environment.
-By double-checking your paperwork and understanding your state’s specific cooling-off timeline, you hold the power to reject bad deals and secure a plan that truly works for you.
+By double-checking your paperwork, counting your federal business days accurately, and demanding written confirmation, you hold the power to reject bad deals and secure a plan that truly works for you.

 Frequently Asked Questions About Rescission Periods for Energy